 Wonder Woman tells Paula that she can choose to find redemption on Earth or Themyscira.
 Paula admits that while she does not trust the Amazons she does trust Wonder Woman.
 Wonder Woman then welcomes Paula to Themyscira.
 She goes on to say while the path forward won’t be easy but Paula will learn to atone but not as a prisoner as that is not something a person is on Themyscira.

-Later, in Queen’s Chambers, Queen Hippolyta holds a supposium at Diana’s request.
-There Nubia and Orana talk about how the Amazons must evolve and do more for women everywhere and it is there time to be part of the rest of the world.
+Later, in Queen’s Chambers, Queen Hippolyta holds a symposium at Diana’s request.
+There Nubia and Orana talk about how the Amazons must evolve and do more for women everywhere and it is their time to be part of the rest of the world.
 Given her opinions of men and the world in general, Hippolyta says no to this proposal once again.
 Diana speaks up that as they saw with Paula becoming Warmaster that the Amazons have the ability to spread their gifts with the world so things like that don’t happen again.
 Diana goes on to say she sides with Nubia and Orana’s plans.
 Hearing all this passion Hippolyta tells Diana she is proud of her and says that they can begin their work immediately.

-Some time later, Wonder Woman, Nubia, Orana, and a group of Amazon’s sail the Themyscira mobile embassy.
+Sometime later, Wonder Woman, Nubia, Orana, and a group of Amazons sail the Themyscira mobile embassy.
 There Wonder Woman holds a press conference that the Amazons will help build a future that outlives any hate and lies.

 Somewhere in the Aegean Coast Jason (Hippolyta and Zeus long lost son and Diana Prince’s twin brother) is being attacked by the Dark Fates to force him to turn against Wonder Woman, while his boyfriend can’t do anything except watch.
 Jason takes all the punishment and swears he will never go against Diana.
 The Dark Fates state their disappointment in Jason not becoming their sword against the Themyscira Embassy.
 They quickly move on as they will use Jason as a spark to bring in new allies that will help destroy Wonder Woman’s new era of peace before it can even begin.
 End of issue.

-The Good: Wonder Woman #758 is a tale of two half’s of a comic book.
+The Good: Wonder Woman #758 is a tale of two halves of a comic book.
 The first half of this comic that dealt with the Phantom Stranger never came together in a way that made sense to the story.
 Luckily everything after Phantom Stranger and the Gates of Heaven disappeared was able to pick up the quality that we got for the remainder of Wonder Woman #758.

 When it comes to this “The Four Horsewomen” story arc Steve Orlando has done a great job in getting us to understand what is driving Paula Von Gunther’s character in becoming Warmaster.
 Even though her actions caused a lot of death and destruction you understood where she was coming from.
 That place was one of confusion and anger over her family legacy being hidden from her.
 Add in how her own ancestors were able to prey on that Paula’s transformation makes sense.

-Which made the tie to Wonder Woman have even greater emotional impact.
+Which made the tie to Wonder Woman have an even greater emotional impact.
 Diana Prince knows that she played a role in Paula’s anger and confusion.
 If she was honest with Paula from the start then Diana could’ve avoided most, if not all, of this from happening.
 That understanding from Diana’s part made the trust that Paula showed she had in Diana come across as a natural conclusion to Paula’s character arc in this story.